 Some failures can be prevented with careful snow removal.
 The University of Wisconsin Cooperative Extension Service offers the following suggestions:

 - Use caution if standing on the roof, making sure to wear a safety harness and use securing ladders.

-- Use a snow rake, and avoid chipping or picking away at ice as that may damage the roof.
+- Use a snow rake.
+Avoid chipping or picking away at ice as that may damage the roof.

 - Remove snow in narrow strips to keep the load somewhat even.

-- Not all snow needs to be removed.
-A thin layer of snow can protect the roof from damage while snow is being removed.
+- Leave a thin layer of snow to protect the roof from damage while snow is being removed.

 A few minutes can give you reassurance during a heavy-snow winter.
 Check with your farm or ranch insurance agent to:

 - Confirm that your property insurance covers roof or building failure due to snow load.

 - Make sure the policy pays for actual replacement costs, so you’re not out in the cold if you have to rebuild.